 Why coaches recruit internationally.
 International tennis academies produce technically polished players with extensive tournament experience at ages when many American juniors are still splitting time between high school tennis and USTA tournaments.
 A coach can recruit an 18-year-old from Spain or Brazil with a higher UTR, more match experience, and equal or better academic readiness than many domestic recruits.
 The talent pool is simply larger when it's global.

 What this means for American families.
-The scholarship money available to domestic recruits at many D1 programs is reduced by the international allocation.
-If a D1 men's program with 4.5 equivalencies allocates 2.5 to international recruits, the remaining 2.0 equivalencies are split across 5–6 domestic players.
+The scholarship budget available to domestic recruits at many D1 programs is reduced by the international allocation.
+If a D1 men's program dedicates more than half its scholarship budget to international recruits, the remaining money is split across 5–6 domestic players.
 That math produces very small individual awards.

 The programs where this matters most.
 Power conference D1 men's programs recruit the most heavily internationally.
 Mid-major D1, D2, and NAIA programs recruit more domestically — and the scholarship availability for American players is correspondingly higher.
 If your athlete is a strong American junior, mid-major D1 and D2 programs may offer larger scholarship percentages than power conference programs where international recruits command the lion's share of the budget.